yrp604/bdump/README.md

 ## Usage

-You'll probably want the VM to have 1 vCPU.
+Only tested with Hyper-V. You'll probably want the VM to have 1 vCPU.
 Sometimes kd gets confused about which CPU scripts run on.
 Additionally, once you hit your bp you should verify that `GSBASE` and `KERNEL_GSBASE` are different:

 ```
 kd> rdmsr c0000101